coyote-labs/html-lint/docs/README.md

-# html-hint
+# html-lint

 > A meaningful static analysis tool for HTML

-html-hint is a linter for HTML files.
+html-lint is a linter for HTML files.
 It uses [reshape](https://github.com/reshape/reshape) to analyse your HTML and provides feedback to make your HTML better.